davidwuest/kivitendo-docker/README.md

 Additionally it chowns the user to www-data and sets the group to rw on first container startup.

-ToDo: re-test build/run from freshly cloned

 ## Database setup

-### Use example/dumped data

-Copy database dumps from `db/example/` to `db/docker-entrypoint-initdb.d`.

-Or place own database dumps there.

-Tip: To create a dump from a running container use something like:

-    $ docker exec docker-dev-kivi_db /usr/bin/pg_dump \
-        -U kivitendo --create kivitendo > myrealcompany.sql

 ## Run